ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A slight chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms.
-Cloudy, with a low around
+Cloudy.
+Low around 67,
-         67. West northwest wind around 12 mph, with gusts as high as 18 mph.
+         with temperatures rising to around 69 overnight.
+West northwest wind around 12 mph, with gusts as high as 18 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">